3 Ways Small Business Owners Can Increase Sales This Black Friday

-We are just days away from the most significant shopping time of the year!
-According to the National Retail Federation (NRF), approximately 164 million people plan to shop this weekend, including Black Friday, Cyber Monday, and Small Business Saturday.
+The most significant shopping time of the year has finally arrived!
+According to the National Retail Federation (NRF), approximately 165.3 million people plan to shop in stores and online from Thanksgiving to Black Friday to Small Business Saturday to Cyber Monday.

 While many larger corporations can offer deeply discounted deals and increase profits throughout this time, small business owners can position themselves to do just as well.
 Here are a few easy but impactful ways: